r0b3rt24/r0b3rt24/_pages/about.md

 social: True  # includes social icons at the bottom of the page
 ---

-Han is a software engineer @ Verkada Data Platform.
-Before he joined Verkada, he worked @ Intuit Data Exchange as a software engineer.
+Han is a software engineer @ Verkada.
+As the first IC on data-platform team, Han contributed to building PB scale IoT data-platform from scratch.
+Han recently joined Search & CV team, working on product side of Verkada.

 Han graduated from [University of Wisconsin-Madison](https://www.wisc.edu) in 05/2021 (B.S.), he majored in computer sciences, statistics, and philosophy.

-Han interested in all kinds of data infrasctures and data tools.
-He recently has been conducting research in hybrid transactional and analytical processing (HTAP) with Professor [Xiangyao Yu](https://pages.cs.wisc.edu/~yxy/).

-Outside of work, Han enjoys skiing, tennis, and automobile sports.
+Outside of work, Han enjoys skiing, tennis, cycling.